SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

    Default value is ``1d-2`` a.u.

 - **amplitude1/amplitude2** (real(8), 0d/3d)
-   Amplitude of electric fields for the first/second pulse.
+   Maximum amplitude of electric fields for the first/second pulse.
    This valiable has the dimension of electric field, energy/(length*charge).

 - **rlaser_int_wcm2_1/rlaser_int_wcm2_2** (real(8), 0d/3d)